gojimmypi/VerilogLanguageExtension/tools/vle-ci/README.md

     -UpdateBaseline
 ```

-Use this only after manually reviewing and approving the current snapshot output.
+Use this only after manually reviewing and approving the current snapshot
+output.
+The update is staged and written by `Write-SnapshotBaseline.ps1`, which
+requires Windows PowerShell 5.1, preserves the repository's historical JSON
+representation, and prevents Python- or PowerShell-7-format whole-file churn.

 ### `ci-check.ps1`